Dierme/latent-gan/README.md

-Public repo for ddc usage.
+# Public repo for ddc usage.

+Run `python setup.py install` to install alongside with the dependencies.